LordAbsurd/PHP-File-Browser/README.md

 Author: Vladislav Kovalev.

-Some ideas was taken from Encode Explorer.
+Some ideas were taken from Encode Explorer.

 Used libraries: